projectriff/cli/docs/riff_processor_tail.md

 ### Synopsis

 Stream runtime logs for a processor until canceled.
-To cancel, press ctl-c in the shell or kill the process.
+To cancel, press Ctl-c in the shell or kill the process.

 As new processor instances are started, the logs are displayed.
 To show historical logs use